Bernard Devlin: Devlin-McGee confrontation

 As the federal general election of 1867 approached, Devlin, the incumbent president of the St. Patrick's Society, declared that he would oppose McGee in the riding of Montreal West, running for the Liberals against McGee's Liberal-Conservatives.
 For their part the Fenians believed a Devlin victory would remove their now greatest enemy from the political scene and advance their cause.
 Devlin was not a Fenian.
 He was vocal in his praise for the new Dominion of Canada, wrapped up his speeches with three cheers for Queen Victoria, and had demonstrated his commitment to his new country by helping lead the defence of the Quebec border against Fenian invasion.
 Nonetheless he was an Irish nationalist and sympathized with its more radical republican elements.
 Seeing an opportunity to make common cause, he invited Montreal's Fenians to join his campaign.
 Fenians such as Henry Murphy and Francis Bernard McNamee served on Devlin's election committee, while W.B.
 Linehan and Daniel Lyons were among Devlin's most active backers.

 The stakes were high, and the campaign that followed was brutal.
 Physical intimidation was used by Devlin's supporters to stop McGee men (women did not have the vote) from entering polling stations.
 In turn, McGee's people used economic intimidation to stop voters turning out for Devlin.
 McGee cited secret documents concerning Fenian organization, development and tactics employed to establish itself in Montreal, the details of which were given broad distribution by the establishment press, and later demonstrated to be largely accurate.
 Devlin countered by condemning McGee as a "foul informer, a corrupt witness, a knave, and a hypocrite", and denounced him as a modern-day Titus Oates.
 Claims, counter-claims, accusations and condemnations flew back and forth in the press.

 In the end, drawing on establishment support, McGee managed to squeak out a win on election day, but only by 197 votes (2,675 to 2,478).
 In the heavily Irish St. Ann's and St. Lawrence's wards, Devlin had edged out McGee by 70 votes.
 The Montreal Herald, summing up the matter, reported that "the persons who voted against McGee were not of those who are usually called the respectable classes".
 Physical intimidation by Devlin men of McGee supporters and even police during the polling included outright beatings and the near-death of a police officer.
 When the results came through, Devlin's supporters rioted outside McGee's campaign headquarters, and shots were fired on both sides.
 Several weeks later, Devlin spat in McGee's face when the two encountered each other in the street.
-Nonetheless, McGee went on to become a Father of Confederation (July 1, 1867).
-Were it not for the non-Irish support for McGee, the course of Canadian history might have been remarkably different.